-February 10, 2023: The Duke SROP directors look forward to hosting an in-person summer program.
-Applications will be accepted until March 1, 2023.
-Please apply using the link below.
+The Duke SROP directors look forward to hosting an in-person summer program.
+Applications open November 1, 2023, and will be accepted until February 9, 2024.
+Please check back soon for a link to apply.

 The Duke SROP emphasizes direct laboratory experience.
 Students spend a majority of their time learning research techniques in the laboratory, attending lab meetings, interacting with members of other labs, and otherwise conducting themselves just as if they were in graduate school.
 Each student is mentored by a faculty mentor, solving real research problems in an active, modern biomedical research laboratory.
 (See our PBS NewsHour profile)